ruang-belajar/bahasa-latin/docs/basics-1.md

 10. **Agricolae sunt poētae.**

 ## NEW WORD: **spectās**
-MEANING _you watch, you do watch, you are watching_
+MEANING: _you watch, you do watch, you are watching_

 This chart should come in handy as we learn additional forms of **spectō**.